 Juvenile migration patterns

 Most of the knowledge of juvenile migration patterns for Pacific halibut originates from traditional tagging (external tags) conducted between 1963 and 1986.
-Over 120,000 trawl-caught fish from the Bering Sea and Gulf of Alaska were tagged as part of the “Trawl Recruitment Series” (Kaimmer 2000).
-A formal tag-recapture analysis of migration rates for juvenile Pacific halibut resulted from the peak tagging years of 1980 and 1981 (67,000 juveniles) and estimated migration rates between IPHC Regulatory Areas 2 and 3 (Hilborn et al. 1995).
-Although no formal tag-recapture analysis is available for juveniles < 65 cm in length tagged in Area 4, between 20% and 30% of juveniles tagged in Area 4 were recaptured outside of the area.
+A formal tag-recapture analysis of migration rates for juvenile Pacific halibut resulted from the peak tagging years of 1980 and 1981 (67,000 juveniles) and produced estimates of migration rates between IPHC Regulatory Areas 2 and 3 (Hilborn et al. 1995).
+Although no formal tag-recapture analysis was available for juveniles < 65 cm in length tagged in Area 4, between 20% and 30% of juveniles tagged in Area 4 were recaptured outside of the area.
 Raw recovery proportions for Pacific halibut from 2 to 6 years of age and for Pacific halibut < 65 cm in length at the time of tagging are listed in Tables 1 and 2, respectively.
 For Pacific halibut < 82 cm in length, between 50% to 60% of tag releases occurred in the proximity of the Aleutian Islands between Unimak Island and Unalaska Island, with the remaining releases being found spread along the Bering Sea edge, flats, and the Bering Sea Closed Area.
 Table 3 shows recovery proportions and total numbers of Pacific halibut of < 65 cm in length, when dividing the combined Area 4 into Bering Sea and Gulf of Alaska components.
 Area 4 migration rate estimates are available for Pacific halibut of 65 to 80 cm in length (Deriso et al. 1983) and suggest very similar emigration rates (around 23%) for IPHC Regulatory Area 4 and Area 3B, although they do not differentiate between Bering Sea and Gulf of Alaska components.
-[Primary source: Valero and Webster (2012)]

 Table 1.
 Raw recovery rates of externally-tagged Pacific halibut ages 2 to 6 tagged in IPHC Regulatory Area 4 (from Clark and Hare, 1998).